Contribution Guidelines

 - Complete the above pull request checklist

-- Create a pull request, complete with a meaningful title & description
+- Create a pull request, complete with a meaningful title and description

 - Ensure that all GitHub status checks are passing, otherwise address the related issue(s)